saturnism/spring-on-gcp-gitbook/getting-started/helloworld/compute-engine.md

 #### Firewall

-By default, most ports on the Compute Engine are firewalled off.
+By default, most ports on a Compute Engine instance are firewalled off.
 If you want to expose port `8080` in this case, you can first add a `tag` to the Compute Engine instance, and then add a firewall rule to allow inbound port `8080` traffic for any Compute Engine instance with a certain tag.

 Add a tag: